foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 sudo apt-get update
 sudo apt-get upgrade -y
 ```

+> Blocks like the above with multiple lines of commands should be run a single line at a time.
+This avoids some issues with some SSH clients messing with newlines if one pastes a block of text in and lets you stop if one of the commands throws an error rather than immediately running the next command. {.is-warning}

 >You may be prompted for choices during the `upgrade` command above.
 Simply hit <kbd>enter</kbd> to accept the defaults and continue. {.is-info}